kellyselden/rfcs/text/0696-ember-cli-github-actions.md

 Perhaps one would be better as a recommendation from us?

 We could also refrain from suggesting/including any CI config files.

+We could provide an ember-cli flag to choose what CI environment folks would like to use.
+But this would increase scope significantly, and further delay getting default CI working.